cups/Binary-fun/README.md

 ## Caveats

-This is all written in straight c - but the basic binary manipulation outcomes should hold true in all languages, but be warned stuff like Big Endian, 2s complement or not, integer size and so on may cause differences.
+This is all written in straight c - but the basic binary manipulation outcomes should hold true in all languages, but be warned stuff like Big Endian, 2s complement or not, integer size, signed or unsigned etc may cause different outcomes.

 This is only tested on an x86 64 bit intel processor, running Ubuntu 14.04.
 Gcc version 4.8.4, 32 bit integers, 2's complement.